xonixx/xonixx.github.io/mdbooker.md

 `mdBook` generates a documentation site (a "book") from a set of markdown files based on a [SUMMARY.md](https://rust-lang.github.io/mdBook/format/summary.html).

-Therefore, `mdbooker` splits your README.md into a set of markdown files (based on titles) and generates the SUMMARY.md.
+Therefore, `mdbooker` splits your README.md into a set of markdown files (based on header titles) and generates the SUMMARY.md.

 ## Usage